Pink Beach Komodo Island: Indonesia’s Famous Pink Sand Beaches

 The pink beach on Komodo Island in Indonesia has become famous for its light reddish sand color and turquoise water, and the good news is that it’s also pretty easy to visit on a day trip from the town of Labuan Bajo in Flores!

-It’s actually not the only pink beach Indonesia has to offer — there are several pink beaches in the Komodo National Park, and also one on the island of Lombok, near Bali — but pink beaches in general are very rare, and there are only a handful of them worldwide!
+Komodo Beach is actually not the only pink beach Indonesia has to offer — there are several other pink beaches in the Komodo National Park, and also one on the island of Lombok, near Bali — but pink beaches in general are very rare, and there are only a handful of them worldwide!

-This travel guide will explain how to visit both of Komodo’s unique beaches — the pink beach on Komodo island, and also the less famous (but more colorful) pink beach on Padar Island!
+This travel guide will explain how to visit both of Komodo’s unique beaches — the pink beach on Komodo island, and also the equally famous (and more colorful) pink beach on Padar Island!

 The pink sand beaches are located in the Komodo National Park, a group of islands in east Indonesia.

-The closest city is the fishing town of Labuan Bajo in Flores, which has its own airport and plenty of hotels and restaurants.
+The closest city is the fishing town of Labuan Bajo in Flores, which has its own airport and plenty of hotels and restaurants to enjoy in between visits to the park.

 How To Get There